quickbrnfx/medical-device-reference-platform/platforms/connected-physiological-monitor/requirements/SYSTEM_REQUIREMENTS.md

 # Definition

-A System Requirement specifies a capability, behavior, constraint, or quality attribute that the system must satisfy.
+A System Requirement specifies an observable system behavior, constraint, or quality attribute that the system must satisfy.

-System Requirements translate stakeholder objectives into objective engineering statements that can be allocated, implemented, and verified.
+System Requirements translate approved engineering responsibilities into objective engineering statements that can be allocated, implemented, and verified.

 Every System Requirement shall: